srav31/recipes-and-ratings-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 Scatter plot of Total Fat (g) vs Number of  Calories.
-We can see a positive correlation between the 2 variables.
+We can see a positive correlation between the two variables.

 <iframe
   src="plots/plot4.html"